- Let’s Be Honest. There Are A Heap Of Fad Diets Around

 Effectively, ketones are the by-product of the body using your stored fat for energy instead of using the ‘sugar’ you would normally be eating in the form of carbohydrates.

 These are found in whole fruits, pasta, bread, rice, root veggies like potatoes, sweet potatoes, carrots, beets, etc, and to a lesser degree in legumes such as beans, lentils, chickpeas, and peas.

 Avoid low-fat ‘anything’.
-Condiments, sauces, mayonnaise, and all processed foods…they invariably contain plenty of sugar.
+Condiments, sauces, mayonnaise, and all processed foods…because they invariably contain plenty of sugar.
 As do low fat or non-fat butter, margarine, and low-fat mayonnaise.
 These are all culprits to be avoided at all costs.

-Plus…they contain so much other crap you don’t want in your precious body.
+Plus…they also contain so much other crap you don’t want in your precious body.